 If your company renders services, you need to focus on device-level data security measures, such as protecting electronic devices to minimize risks.
 On the other hand, retailers should pay close attention to securing customer data and network connections.

-It might sound like a bit of basic advice but most business owners, together with their staff, often take passwords for granted.
-Weak passwords serve as a gateway for hacking, the easier it is to remember the higher the chances of criminals hacking your business.
-Start training your employees about the importance of making a strong password.
+While this is obvious advice, most business owners and their staff often take passwords for granted.
+Weak passwords serve as a gateway for hacking, the easier it is to remember the higher the chances of criminals hacking your information.
+Start training your employees about the importance of creating strong passwords.

 4. Use antivirus

-Just like a security guard, firewalls are made to protect your business against any unauthorized access – only this time it has gone digital.
+Just like a security guard, firewalls are made to protect your business against any unauthorized digital access.
 They secure your system by controlling and monitoring web traffic coming in and going out of your business.

 6. Update operating systems

 Next in our tips on how to protect against cyberattacks, is the importance of keeping your systems up to date.